terraform-google-modules/terraform-google-lb-http/examples/static-website-with-domain-ssl/README.md

     terraform init
     ```

-2. First deploy only the storage bucket, since it must be created before referencing it to the load balancer:
+2. Set your variables:

     ```
-    terraform apply -target module.website-storage-buckets -var=project=$PROJECT \
-        -var=domain=<yourdomain.com>
+    export_TF_VAR_project=$PROJECT
+    export_TF_VAR_project=domain
     ```

-3. Deploy the load balancer (your must provide your domain below to configure Cloud DNS and your SSL certificate):
+3. Deploy only the storage bucket, since it must be created before referencing it to the load balancer:

     ```
-    terraform apply -var=project=$PROJECT \
+    terraform apply -target module.website-storage-buckets
-        -var=domain=<yourdomain.com>
     ```

+4. Deploy the load balancer (your must provide your domain below to configure Cloud DNS and your SSL certificate):

+    ```
+    terraform apply
+    ```

-4. Upload the provided site files to the cloud storage bucket.
+5. Upload the provided site files to the cloud storage bucket.
 Visit the output bucket url of the storage bucket.

     ```
     gsutil cp index.html <your-storage-bucket>
     gsutil cp 404.html <your-storage-bucket>
     ```

-5. Update the name servers in your domain registry to point to the Cloud DNS zone's name servers provided in the output.
+6. Update the name servers in your domain registry to point to the Cloud DNS zone's name servers provided in the output.

-6. It may take some time for the load balancer and your SSL certificate to fully provision.
+7. It may take some time for the load balancer and your SSL certificate to fully provision.
 Once completed, you can visit your site at https://yourdomain.com and https://www.yourdomain.com. http will redirect to https.

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->
 ## Inputs